thin-edge/thin-edge.io/docs/src/howto-guides/008_config_local_mqtt_bind_address_and_port.md

 #or

 tedge connect az

+#or

+tedge connect aws
 ```

 This will configure all the services (mosquitto, tedge-mapper-c8y.service, tedge-mapper-az.service,
-  tedge-agent.service) to use the newly set port and the bind address.
+  tedge-mapper-aws.service, tedge-agent.service) to use the newly set port and the bind address.

 Note: The step 1 and 2 can be followed in any order.